GoogleCloudPlatform/envoy-processor-examples/README.md

 * Proxy all requests to the HTTP target at port 10001
 * Pass all requests through the processor for additional processing

-Assuming that "envoy-static" points to an Envoy executable in your environment, then run the following from this directory:
+Assuming that "envoy" points to an Envoy executable in your environment, then run the following from this directory:

-    envoy-static -c envoy.yaml
+    envoy -c envoy.yaml

 ### Test the flow